 Low Income Taxpayer Clinic Grant Recipients Announced

-LITCs are organizations that represent low-income taxpayers in federal tax controversies with the IRS for free or for a nominal charge, provide tax education and outreach for taxpayers who speak English as a second language, or both.
+LITCs are organizations that represent low income taxpayers in federal tax disputes with the IRS for free or for a nominal fee, organizations that provide tax education and outreach to taxpayers who speak English as a second language, or organizations that do both.

 Through the LITC program, the IRS awards matching grants of up to $100,000 per year to qualifying organizations.
 The LITC program is a federal program administered by the Taxpayer Advocate Service, led by National Taxpayer Advocate Nina E. Olson.
 However, LITCs, their employees and volunteers operate independently of the federal government.